I am Emeritus Professor of Media & Communications at London South Bank University.

-I am a member of the Media, Communication & Cultural Studies Association and of the European Communication Research & Education Association, a fellow of the Higher Education Academy, and a former member of the Arts & Humanities Research Council’s peer review college.
-I’m also on the editorial board of Media, War & Conflict and the advisory board of JOMEC.
-I am not a comedy doctor, and nor am I a Conservative politician.
+I am a fellow of the Higher Education Academy, and a former member of the Arts & Humanities Research Council’s peer review college.
+I’m an associate editor at Frontiers in Communication, and am also on the editorial board of Media, War & Conflict, the advisory panel of JOMEC Journal, and the international advisory board of the Working Group on Syria, Propaganda and Media.

 I have written widely on the role of the media in post-Cold War conflicts and international interventions.
 Framing Post-Cold War Conflicts (Manchester University Press, 2007), presents a comparative study of this area, examining UK press coverage across six different crises.
 The book empirically tests the sometimes contradictory claims that have been made about news coverage of war, and investigates the extent to which Western military action has been represented as justifiable and necessary.